rdom/eicdirc/README.md

                 6    3-layer cylindrical lens
                 10   ideal lens (thickness = 0, ideal focusing)

--a    angle between particle beam and bar radiator
+-theta    polar between particle beam and bar radiator
       if a == 0 then a = [30,160]

+-phi  azimuth angle between particle beam and bar radiator

 -e    number of simulated events